OWF/owf2013/pages/en/sponsors/index.md

 <a name="hp"><a href="http://www.hp.com/" target="_blank"><img src="/static/pictures/page sponsor et organisateurs/HP_sponsor page.png" width="400" alt="HP"></a></a>

-As the world's largest IT company, **HP** focuses on simplifying technology experiences for all its customers - from individual consumers to large enterprises.
-HP helps businesses focus on innovation instead of IT operations by offering robust solutions based on HP inventions, open source software, and industry-standard hardware in a converged infrastructure.
-In fact, as the leading provider of scalable Linux platforms, HP ships one Linux server every minute.
+**HP** creates new possibilities for technology to have a meaningful impact on people, businesses, governments and society.
+As the world's largest technology company, HP focuses on simplifying experiences for all its customers, bringing together a broad portfolio that spans printing, personal computing, software, services and IT infrastructure to solve customer problems.
+HP not only extensively uses open source within the company but also contributes our expertise to hundreds of open source projects worldwide.
+HP actively drives industry-wide discussions on open source best practices as part of the Linux Foundation's Open Compliance Program and SPDX workgroup.
+As the leading provider of scalable Linux platforms, HP ships one Linux server every minute.
+Additionally, HP is also a key contributor to the OpenStack project, which is focused on developing a cloud computing platform, and offers private and public cloud offerings based on OpenStack technology.
-HP not only uses open source within the company extensively but also contributes our expertise to hundreds of open source projects worldwide.
-In fact, we built tools for open source governance in enterprises, then released them as an open source project called FOSSology.

-Also, HP actively drives industry-wide discussions on open source best practices as part of the Linux Foundation's Open Compliance Program and SPDX workgroup